 Is any of these flames going out in your marriage?
 Maybe one is growing dim, or perhaps it has grown so cold that it is encased in a block of ice, waiting to be broken out.

 Many of my closest friends know that my favorite name is now Logan Pantilla.
 Here’s why: I prayed so long for the man with whom my daughter would ultimately experience the “four loves”.
-So when she met this wonderful man, named Logan Pantilla, God took two things that were unique and wonderful and mashed them together into one, right before my eyes.
+So when she met this wonderful man, named Logan Pantila, God took two things that were unique and wonderful and mashed them together into one, right before my eyes.

 The night before their wedding, my good friend Nate explained how in Japanese culture a ship is launched by using an axe to sever the rope that holds the ship in place.
 The axe is made specifically for the occasion and is never to be used again.

 This axe symbolically releases the ship and sets it forth on its journey.
-Nate presented Logan’s father Russ and me each with an axe that we would use to cut a rope during the wedding ceremony, symbolizing the launch of our sweet children into marriage and letting go as they become one in this new covenant relationship.
+Nate presented Logan’s father Rus and me each with an axe that we would use to cut a rope during the wedding ceremony, symbolizing the launch of our sweet children into marriage and letting go as they become one in this new covenant relationship.

 Our family motto is this: “Enriching the lives of others through the richness of our own.”
 Danielle and I have always shared with our children that we’ve done our best to provide rich soil for them to grow in, with the purpose of one day launching them into the world so that they can share with others the blessings they’ve received.
 Marriage is about letting go.
 We must let go to see God make two people one.